 “Geoffrey Kondogbia has to better understand Italian football, he takes too many touches and is not used to playing in tight spaces.
 It is only a matter of time for him.
 I remain convinced he will do well,” Inter boss Roberto Mancini told Sky Sport Italia in October 2015.

-The problem Kondogbia has had since is that his skill-sets are so varied, he has been interpreted as being more than one type of player.
+The problem Kondogbia has had since his move from Inter is that his skill-sets are so varied, he has been interpreted as being more than one type of player.
 His erratic spells at performing admirably in each of these areas has seen many question whether he belongs or particularly excels in any position.
 Had Inter bet the bank on a Jack of all trades, master of none?

 Yet he has had success before under the watchful pillars of the Stadio Meazza and now he is starting to find that form again.
 In recent weeks, Stefano Pioli seems to have unlocked the enigma that is Kondogbia and it is to the Nerazzurri’s undoubted benefit.
 Inter are even back in the race for a top three finish, which you can have a flutter on with football betting on Italian Serie A for UK sportsbook players.